matthiasdemuzere/w2w/JOSS/paper.md

 * _Step 2: Define the LCZ-based urban extent_

 LCZ-based impervious fraction values (FRC_URB2D, available from `LCZ_UCP_default.csv`) are assigned to the original 100 m resolution LCZ map, and are aggregated to the WRF resolution.
-Areas with FRC_URB2D < 0.2 ($frc$) are currently considered non-urban **@ ANDREA - ADD SMALL SENTENCE TO STATE WHY THAT IS**.
+Areas with FRC_URB2D < 0.2 ($frc$) are currently considered non-urban.
+This choice has been made to avoid to employ the urban schemes in areas where the majority of the landuse is vegetated, since the impact of the impervious surfaces is low.
 The FRC_URB2D field is also used to mask all other urban parameter fields, so that their extent is consistent.

 Resulting output: **geo_em.d0X_LCZ_extent.nc**